Cena, Bryan, Punk and more

 Goldberg returns again

-After Lashley defeated a returning Keith Lee on Monday night, Goldberg appeared and will now challenge Lashley at SummerSlam.
+After Lashley defeated a returning Keith Lee on July 19, Goldberg appeared and will now challenge Lashley at SummerSlam.

 How many more times will WWE go down the burned-out road of having Goldberg show up, challenge a world champ, and face them?